Water Volume delivered to Glass

 What works for one person may not work for another.
 The article is about water volume as delivered to the glass, and how much water is needed.
 Is a fast flow always best?
 Or should we look at lower flow but greater volume?

-Everything that we do as a supplier is based around water delivery to the window, and as such I have been fortunate to gain many insights during the last two years.
+Everything that we do as a supplier is based around water delivery to the window, and as such I have been fortunate to gain many insights over the years.
 I would like to share some of these and look forward to continuing to gain and pass on my knowledge and experiences.

 I will touch on some of the following points during the article.